MALEDICTIS

 WHAT/WHO IS MALEDICTIS?

-- A full length album is currently in production, titled Echoes of Conscience.
+• A full length album is currently in production, titled Echoes of Conscience.
+Liner notes should be available soon.

 WHAT STYLE OF MUSIC is this?